CyberMonitor/orquestra-docs/qe/content/definingaworkflow/workflows.md

 Inside of the `arguments` section of the `spec`, we have a set of "workflow parameters" that we can both create and define.

 These "workflow parameters" can be thought of as global parameters for the workflow and can be referenceed in any `step` using the syntax: `{{workflow.parameters.<parameter name>}}`.
-Later in the Steps section we will show this in more detail.

 As shown in the example below, there are two **required** workflow parameters.
 - `s3-bucket`: this should always be set to `quantum-engine` for the current version of Orquestra